spring-cloud-samples/brewery/acceptance-tests/README.md

 ## What are we testing?

+### Service Discovery

-Service Discovery (do applications talk to each other properly)
+Do applications talk to each other properly via:

 - Zookeeper
 - Eureka
 - Consul

+### Tracing

-Tracing (does request instrumentalization work properly)
+Does request instrumentalization work properly with:

 - Sleuth with Zipkin
 - Sleuth Stream with Zipkin

+In tracing approach we're checking the following integrations:

+- WebAsyncTask
+- Explicit TraceCommand calls
+- AsyncRestTemplate with @LoadBalanced RestTemplate
+- @Async annotated methods
+- CompletableFuture.supplyAsync(...) with TraceableExecutorService
+- Controllers with Callable returning methods
+- Javanica (@HystrixCommand annotated methods)

 ## How to run it?